 The green light females use is produced by a series of chemical reactions within the cells of the light organ.
 Oxidation of an active chemical, luciferin, in the presence of a catalyst, luciferase, causes the shedding of atoms and a release of energy in the form of light.
 The reaction is remarkably efficient since only 2% of the energy is lost as heat.
 As a consequence a brilliantly glowing female remains cold to the touch.
 Adult Glow Worms are active between June and August in a short summer breeding period.
 Snails are among the food taken.

 The Dune Robber-fly (Philnocus albiceps, 12mm) lives up to its name by foraging for varied prey around sand dunes, using the proboscis to suck victims dry.
 Other invertebrates which are particularly at home in dunes are the Black Marram Weevil (Otiorhynchus atroapterus, 6mm) and the Dune Chafer (Anomala dubia, 9mm).
+The 11-spot Ladybird (Coccinella undecimpunctata, 6mm) is not so particular, but coastal areas are among the best places to look for it.
+This also applies to the flies Bibio lecopterus (12mm) and, in the south at least, Bibio pomonae (12mm).
+The latter, distinguished by the brilliant colouring on the femora, is found much more easily in northern England.

 The handsome hoverfly Helophilus trivittatus (16mm) is the largest of the five-strong genus in Britain and though not common it is widely distributed, with coastal areas leading the way.
 The species visits flowers to take nectar, including thistles and umbellifers such as Hemlock Water-dropwort as in the image.
 The resident population is probably increased by migrants each summer.